blakeblackshear/frigate/docs/docs/configuration/reference.md

   # Optional: Delay when updating camera motion through MQTT from ON -> OFF (default: shown below).
   mqtt_off_delay: 30

+# Optional: Notification Configuration
+notifications:
+  # Optional: Enable notification service (default: shown below)
+  enabled: False
+  # Optional: Email for push service to reach out to
+  # NOTE: This is required to use notifications
+  email: "admin@example.com"

 # Optional: Record configuration
 # NOTE: Can be overridden at the camera level
 record: